jody-frankowski/42/libunit/README.md

 The main purpose of the library and wrapper macros is to right away see the value of the things that were checked.
 Because this library focuses on printing stuff when tests fail, it doesn't print anything when things run well.
-So no output == GOOD, output == BAD.
+So, no output == GOOD, output == BAD.
 Simple.

 ## API